-Cognitive, interview, an approach that encourages detailed, open-ended reporting and uses techniques that aid memory recall: by almost 80%.
-See the CREST website for a guide to the cognitive interview.
+Cognitive interview, an approach that encourages detailed, open-ended reporting and uses techniques that aid memory recall: by almost 80% – see the Cognitive Interview.

-Decay, and the finding that information campaigns to counter telephone based social engineering attacks work after one week, but are useless after two weeks.
+Decay, and finding that information campaigns to counter telephone-based social engineering attacks work after one week, but are useless after two weeks.

 Flattery, and the fact that even blatantly insincere flattery — the kind spotted by its target — has been shown to improve cooperation and liking.
 You gorgeous reader, you.

-Heuristic, and research showing that we use proxies such as ‘what others are doing’ to determine our willingness to comply to requests.
+Heuristic, and research showing that we use proxies such as ‘what others are doing’ to determine our willingness to comply with requests.

 Interpreter, whose demeanour, approach to translation, and even seating position has been shown to impact the amount of information a person reveals.

 Judgement error, and the discovery that making an incorrect inference about a person’s state of mind or motivation will reduce trust and cooperation, but also lead to greater information provision.
 Use sparingly!